RoninsCode/Ai-Bop/README.md

 Author & Support
-Created by you – with massive persistence and a very patient AI co-pilot.
+Created by Envolate – with massive persistence and a very patient AI co-pilot.

 If you like this project and want to see it become a full autonomous Bebop AI, give a shout on X.com/envolate

 Every star, follow, and retweet helps keep the dream alive.

 References